Matt Feiler: College career

-Feiler played college football at Bloomsburg University.
+Feiler committed to Bloomsburg University because he received better scholarship opportunities.
 He began his freshman year in 2010 as an offensive guard and played in 11 games his first season with the Huskies.
 Before his sophomore season in 2012, he was moved to offensive tackle.
 Throughout his collegiate career, he started every game and also played in the 2014 East/West Shrine Game.